 The fair market value concept is used for many purposes, including the following:

-- Establishing the replacement value of an insured asset
+Establishing the replacement cost of an insured asset